About

 Mission

-OPeraTIC will develop all the technological components required to allow high-power (>200 W), ultrashort pulse (< 30ps) lasers to become fully industrial tools for 3D surface treatment, bringing their advantages in terms of quality, efficiency, emissions (avoidance of chemicals and waste), flexibility and functionality.
+OPeraTIC will be developing all the technological components required to allow high-power (>200 W), ultra-short-pulsed (< 30ps) lasers, explicitly enabling them to become industrial tools for 3D surface treatment.
+This will further their advantages including quality, efficiency, emissions (avoidance of chemicals and waste), flexibility, and functionality.

 Vision

-OPeraTIC envisages the development of a platform, which can be useful for a wide range of industrial applications up to several square meters of surface to be treated, able to cope with freeform shapes, based on all the technological components developed in the project (optics, mechantronics, control and AI) seamlessly integrated into a single ultrafast laser-powered machine with unprecedented productivity and capabilities.
+OPeraTIC will develop a platform that will be particularly useful for a wide range of industrial applications, up to several square meters of treatable surface.
+The platform will be able to cope with freeform shapes, based on the technological components developed in the project (optics, mechantronics, control and AI).
+The platform will seamlessly integrate them into a single ultrafast laser-powered machine with unprecedented productivity and capabilities.

 Objectives

-- Modular laser system: We will develop all the components to take maximum advantage of high power ultrafast lasers and make them work together, as plug-and-play elements, thanks to a new machine architecture.
+1. A modular laser system: We will develop all the components to take maximum advantage of high-power ultrafast lasers, explicitly enabling them work together, as plug-and-play elements.
+This will be achieved as the result of a new machine architecture.

-- Data driven pipeline: We will enable the real time transmission of critical information within the system to allow closed loop control.
+2. Data driven pipeline: We will enable the real time transmission of critical information within the system for the purpose of allowing for closed loop control.

-- Zero Defect Manufacturing: Using AI and real time signals, we will enable the reduction of deviations and target a zero defect operation, even in complex pieces with dimensional unaccuracies.
+3. Zero Defect Manufacturing: Using AI and real time signals, we will enable the reduction of deviations and target a zero defect operation, albeit dealing with complex pieces with dimensional inaccuracies.

-Demonstrate the approach: on the basis of four very different and demanding use cases from real industry, the project will demonstrate the effectiveness of the results and the benefits against competing technologies.
+4. Demonstrate the approach: on the basis of four very different and demanding use cases from real industry, we will demonstrate the effectiveness of the results and the benefits compared to competing technologies.

 Expected Outcomes

-- Advanced laser light generation, transmission and shaping systems: pulse amplifier, optical fibre, LCOS digital beamshaping system,
+• The creation of an advanced laser light generation, transmission and shaping systems: to include a pulse amplifier, optical fibre, and LCOS digital beamshaping system,

-- World first I4.0 implementation in laser micromachining system for large envelopes.
+• OPeraTIC will achieve a world first in the I4.0 implementation of a laser micromachining system for large envelopes.

-- Control framework and approaches which combine real time closed loop response with long-term machine learning algorithms supported with AI.
+• The creation of a control framework and approaches, which combine real time closed loop response with long-term machine learning algorithms, supported by AI.

-Demonstrators: novel optical effects on automotive interior panels, antiwetting surfaces in polymer, improved paintability in aerospace light components, and extended tool life and performance in sheet metal stamping.
+• The development of demonstrators: novel optical effects on automotive interior panels, antiwetting surfaces in polymers, improved paintability in aerospace light components, and extended tool life and performance in sheet metal stamping.

 Horizon Europe